 July: Water Lilies & Larkspurs

 Looking like majestic floating crowns, water lilies bring much beauty and vitality to otherwise largely uninviting habitats, such as marshes, bogs, and ponds.
 Fun fact: Blue water lilies are the national flowers of Sri Lanka while white water lilies are the national flowers of Bangladesh.
-Water lilies, botanically known as Nymphaeaceae, have been known to enhance the beauty of ponds and are a great addition to outdoor water features, aquariums and other water-themed displays.
+Water lilies, botanically known as Nymphaeaceae, enhance the beauty of ponds.
+In fact they are a great addition to outdoor water features, aquariums and other water-themed displays.

 Producing striking thick spikes of colourful blooms, Larkspurs are definitely a sight to behold.
-They occur in shades of pink, white, purple, and even blue and can grow up to 3 feet.
+In Fact, they occur in shades of pink, white, purple, and even blue and can grow up to 3 feet.
 Once thought to be Delphiniums, Larkspurs are actually botanically known as Consolida ajacis, with the main difference being that Larkspurs are annuals, while Delphiuniums are perennials.

 August: Glads & Poppies